Skip to content

 Is Ohio Technical College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Ohio Technical College earn a median of $48,450, roughly in line with national averages for graduates.
+Ten years out, alumni of Ohio Technical College earn a median of $48,450, roughly in line with the national average for college graduates.

 $44,063